RatPoison-dev/RatPoison/README.md

     * Nade helper moved from the options tab to it's own tab
     * Combined visuals checkboxes and their associated color
     * Added checkbox for nade helper

+* Hotfix 6
+    * Override Weapons should update values when changing the selected weapon
+    * Possible fix for fast stop 'issuing too many commands to server' with radio spam/scroll jumping
+    * Possible fix for certain entities not glowing
+    * Reduced number of reads in aim script
+    * Nade helper select file in appropriate spot
+    * Nade helper now only shows based on what grenade you are holding (hold a decoy to view all for editing purposes)
+        * Previously created versions will not work, see above under "Grenade Helper" for info

 ---